You are now in the main content area

 Discrimination and Harassment Prevention Policy Review

-The upcoming DHPP Review will enhance our collective effort to continuously protect the right to equitable treatment and address discrimination and harassment across all areas of the university.
+TMU’s DHPP Review began in fall 2024, and will continue until spring 2025.
+The review will enhance our collective effort to continuously protect the right to equitable treatment and address discrimination and harassment across all areas of the university.
 It will reflect current federal and provincial human rights best practices, support the needs of TMU’s diverse community and address evolving challenges.

-The review will begin in fall 2024 and is expected to continue through the spring of 2025.
 The primary goal is to update both the policy and its procedures as part of our ongoing commitment to equity, diversity and inclusion (EDI) and human rights at TMU.
-The review will be conducted by the Office of the Vice-President, Equity and Community Inclusion (OVPECI).
+The review will be conducted by Human Rights Services in the Office of the Vice-President, Equity and Community Inclusion (OVPECI).

 In 2011, the Board of Governors approved a reviewed Discrimination and Harassment Prevention Policy.
 The policy provides direction to the university community on human rights matters, as per the Ontario Human Rights Code (external link) , including the prohibition of discrimination and harassment in the university’s delivery of educational services to students, employment of faculty and staff, and housing of students.